lajirajg/cocostack-budgetbuggy/BudgetBuggy_Privacy_Policy.md

 ---

-**Summary**: BudgetBuggy is designed with privacy first.
+**Summary**: Coco Budgety is designed with privacy first.
 Your financial data stays on your device, under your control, with no external sharing or cloud storage.